Optimal design of experiments to identify latent behavioral types: Optimal Experimental Design: Implementation

-Recall that this optimal design procedure is meant to distinguish competing models of behavior, and in order to determine the optimal experiment, we must first use each competing model to assign a likelihood to each unique dataset, \textit{for each combination of design and model parameters}.
-In the current study, we use 3 model parameters ($\epsilon$, $\alpha$, $\delta$), each of which needs to be integrated out when calculating the likelihood of an individual dataset.
+Recall that this optimal design procedure is meant to distinguish competing models of behavior, and in order to determine the optimal experiment, we must first use each competing model to assign a likelihood to each unique dataset, \textit{for each combination of experimental design and model parameters}.
+In the current study, we use 3 model parameters ($\epsilon$, $\alpha$, $\delta$).
+Each of these parameters needs to be integrated out when calculating the likelihood of an individual dataset.
 We discretized them to test 34 different values of $\epsilon$, 34 different values of $\alpha$, and 7 different values of $\delta$ (see Table \ref{table:params}).
-Each value of $\delta$ leads, on average, to 7 values of model parameter $\pi_{per}$, hence 34*34*7*7=56,644.
-Doing so generates 56,644 unique combinations of \textit{model} parameters for each \textit{experimental} parameter.
-There are 2 experimental design parameters ($A$, $\pi$), that we searched in a grid of $20*20=400$ points.
-The output of an optimal design procedure such as this one is an \textit{information surface} that represents the multi-dimensional (in our case, two-dimensional) grid of every possible experiment and its associated information gain from taking the KL Divergence between the dataset likelihoods of the competing models (see Fig. \ref{fig:surface_compare} for example information surfaces).
-In our case, the total number of computations necessary to determine the optimal design of our experiment is equal to $400*56,644*3.5^{13}\approx8^{20}$.
+Each value of $\delta$ leads on average to 7 values of the model parameter, $\pi_{per}$, hence $34 \times 34 \times 7 \times 7=56,644$.
+This generates 56,644 unique combinations of \textit{model} parameters for each \textit{experimental} parameter.
+There are 2 experimental design parameters ($A$, $\pi$).
+In the default, brute-force approach, we evaluated them in a grid of $20 \times 20=400$ experimental parameter combinations.
+The output of an optimal design procedure such as this one is an \textit{information surface} that represents the multi-dimensional (in our case, two-dimensional) grid of every possible experiment and its associated information gain from taking the KL divergence between the dataset likelihoods of the competing models (Fig.~\ref{fig:surface_compare}).
+In our case, the total number of computations necessary to determine the optimal design of our experiment is equal to $400 \times 56,644 \times 3.5^{13}\approx8^{20}$.

-Running the total number of likelihood calculations proved unfeasible even for the coarse grid we chose and on a super-computing cluster.\footnote{ In fact, we could construct the information surface for choosing the optimal design parameters only for a simpler two-player version of our game, and it took approximately 72 hours on the following super-computing cluster: Four hundreds parallel R v.3.x jobs, distributed across 56-core x86 64 Little Endian Intel(R) Xeon(R) cpus (E5-2680 v4 @ 2.40GHz; L1d cache: 32K, L1i cache: 32K, L2 cache: 256K, L3 cache: 35840K).} To address this, we developed an algorithmic heuristic that leverages recent adaptive search algorithms from artificial intelligence as well as \textit{dataset sampling} in order to simplify our computations.
-This approach generates accurate information surfaces, and more importantly, always converges on the optimal experiment.\footnote{ All code is available at \url{http://github.com/shakty/optimal-design}.}